Paimon2/Tomyris/README.md

 # Tomyris
-Named after an ancient Messagetean queen, Tomyris is an intelligent camera feed analyser with a web interface.
+Named after an ancient Messagetean queen, Tomyris is an intelligent camera-based alarm system with a web interface.

-That being said, it's a camera *feed* analyser.
+That being said, it's an *alarm system*.
 It just analyses feeds, detects things that are out of the ordinary and notifies you.
-It's not a  complete DVR/NVR solution, meaning it doesn't record feeds at all.
+While recording functionality may be added in the future, it's not a  complete DVR/NVR solution, meaning it doesn't record feeds at all.

 Features include: